acoop1117/Nemotron/usage-cookbook/README.md

 # Usage Cookbook

-Practical recipes and examples for working with NVIDIA Nemotron models in real-world applications.
+Examples on how to get started with Nemotron models

 ---

 ## What's Inside

-This directory contains cookbook-style guides showing how to use Nemotron models for various tasks:
+This directory contains cookbook-style guides showing how to deploy and use the models directly:

-- **Agent Workflows** - Building agentic AI systems with tool calling and reasoning
+- **TensorRT-LLM Launch Guide** - Running Nemotron models efficiently with TensorRT-LLM
-- **RAG Pipelines** - Retrieval-augmented generation patterns and best practices
+- **vLLM Integration** - Steps for fast inference and scalable serving of Nemotron models with vLLM.
-- **Code Generation** - Using Nemotron for coding tasks and domain-specific generation
+- **SGLang Deployment** - Tutorials on serving and interacting with Nemotron via SGLang
-- **Visual Reasoning** - Working with Nemotron VL models for vision-language tasks
+- **NIM Microservice** - Guide to deploying Nemotron as scalable, production-ready endpoints using NVIDIA Inference Microservices (NIM).
-- **Deployment** - Production deployment patterns and optimization strategies
+- **Hugging Face Transformers** - Direct loading and inference of Nemotron models with Hugging Face Transformers

 *(Coming soon)*